Wash Smart

 Some professional cleaners now offer green dry cleaning that use water as the primary solvent.
 This type of cleaning can substantially reduce toxicity and CO2 emissions associated with garment care.

 The primary chemical solvent used in dry-cleaning, perchloroethylene (or perc), is a toxic chemical capable of causing liver damage and respiratory failure.
 Yikes.
 It can also lead to groundwater contamination and air pollution.
 So even if your cleaners advertise as “green” or “organic,” be sure to ask if they use perc, hydrocarbons, or D-5 cleaners, and be sure to avoid the toxic stuff.
 Just say no to perc.
-Check out our garment care guide for truly green cleaners near our stores.
+Check out our list of truly green clean cleaners near our stores.

 ¹ “https://thenewfashioninitiative.org/four-super-easy-sustainable-laundry-tips/”